Computationally Budgeted Continual Learning: What Does Matter?: Experiments

 \subsection{Exploring Partial Training}

-Now, we explore reallocating the computational budget through partial training of the model.
-This falls into the category discussed earlier of ``Model Expansion Methods" where we simply pre-select the subnetwork to be trained.
-This approach is more computationally efficient compared to training the full model, especially on large-scale datasets.
-The minimal part of a network that can be retrained is the top (FC) layer.
-We compare partial training of the network, \ie, FC layer only, against training the full model (Naive) for two different model initializations, ImageNet1K pretraining \cite{he2016deep} and Instagram1B+ImageNet1K pretraining \cite{mahajan2018exploring}.
+We now investigate the reallocation of the computational budget through partial training of the model, which is a model expansion method that involves pre-selecting the subnetwork to be trained.
+This approach is more computationally efficient, especially on large-scale datasets.
+The top (FC) layer is the smallest part of the network that can be retrained.
+We compare partial training of the network, \ie, FC layer only, to training the full model (Naive) using two different model initializations, ImageNet1K pretraining \cite{he2016deep} and Instagram1B+ImageNet1K pretraining \cite{mahajan2018exploring}.
 Note that Instagram1B+ImageNet1K is a stronger pretrained model, with better feature representations.
-Since training the fully connected layer is computationally cheaper than training the full model, we normalize the computation for the FC partial training, permiting $3 \mathcal{C}$ training iterations compared to full model training (Naive) with $\mathcal{C}$ training iterations.
-Therefore, CGLM FC partial training performs $300$ iterations compared to $100$ iterations for training Naive.
-We present our results in Figure \ref{fig:lastsection}, where the shades of purple represents models trained starting from a pretrained ImageNet1K model, while the shades of blue represent models trained starting with a pretrained Instagram1B+ImageNet1K model.
+To normalize the computation for the FC partial training, we permit $3\mathcal{C}$ training iterations compared to full model training (Naive) with $\mathcal{C}$ training iterations.
+Hence, CGLM FC partial training performs 300 iterations compared to 100 iterations for training Naive.
+We present our results in Figure \ref{fig:lastsection}, where the shades of purple and blue represent models trained from pretrained ImageNet1K and Instagram1B+ImageNet1K models, respectively.

-\textbf{Conclusion.} There exists a gap between full model training and partial FC layer training (denoted as Linear).
+\textbf{Conclusion.} There exists a gap between full model training and partial FC layer training (Linear).
 However, this gap is greatly reduced when a stronger pretrained model is adopted as an initialization.
 More specifically, the final gap drops from $23.73\%$ for ImageNet1K initialization to $9.45\%$ for Instagram1B+ImageNet1K initialization.
 Partial training of the FC layer for Instagram1B+ImageNet1K model initialization outperforms ImageNet1K full model training on average, over time steps, by $8.08\%$, which verifies that partially training a strong backbone could be more beneficial than fully training a weaker one.